 To configure a plain-text signature, enter the text you want to append to each outgoing message in the Signature text field.
 Plain text signatures work with messages formatted both in HTML and in text.

 To use HTML formatting in your signature, check Use HTML and format the Signature text with the desired HTML mark-up.
 If you send messages in text (rather than HTML) format, text characters will be substituted for the HTML markup.

 Signatures stored in files

-Alternatively, you can upload a file that contains your signature.
+Alternatively, in Account Settings, you can upload a file that contains your signature.
 Check Attach the signature from a file instead and then clickto select the file.
 The file can contain either plain or HTML-formatted text.
 If you have an HTML-formatted signature, the message recipient must be able to view HTML-formatted messages in their email program.
 If they have disabled this ability, the signature will be rendered in text format and images will not be displayed.